-Here is a video of how to fill out the ArriveCAN application step by step based on my experience entering Canada from the USA in September 2022.
+Here is a brand-new video of how to fill out the ArriveCAN application step by step based on my experience entering Canada from the USA in September 2022.
 This time was by land, but it’s pretty much the same thing as the many times I did it for entry by air (from the USA or from other countries).

 I’m not sure anyone really needs help with just answering simple questions, but maybe some people are curious to see what is asked.